Clinical Pilates

 Why Choose Private Pilates with a Kinesiologist?

 Clients take part in private Pilates because they get individual attention.
-Therefore, the focus is solely on them, their health condition(s) and their abilities.
+So, the focus is on them, their health condition(s) and their abilities.

-People who choose Pilates have a variety of health, physical rehabilitation, and fitness goals.
+People choose Pilates for a variety of health, physical rehabilitation, and fitness goals.

-• They want to get back to playing golf without reinjury after back surgery.
+• They want to get back to playing golf after a back surgery without fearing reinjury.

-• Some, people want support to regain strength post-surgery or reduce myofascial pain symptoms of fibromyalgia.
+• Some want to reduce the myofascial pain symptoms of fibromyalgia.

 • While, others want to change their posture to improve self-confidence.